fizerkhan/fizerkhan.github.io/posts/static_server_in_appengine.md

 Now-a-days we have a lot of options to deploy our applications.
 Some of them are Google App Engine, Google Compute Cloud, Amazon EC2, Heroku, Nodejitsu and much more.
-All the services has its advantages and disadvantages over other.
+All the services have their advantages and disadvantages over others.
 Generally, we do not prefer much complex infrastructure or steps to deploy our static pages.
 Recently, I found that Google App engine has been a best platform for hosting our static web pages with decent free plan over other services.
 In this article,